 Codazen Solutions: Loving the Customer Experience

 There are many industries that can benefit from Amazon Rekognition’s deep neural network models, and they may not even know it.
 Media corporations and entertainment outlets can utilize Rekognition’s ability to detect and label specific objects in images to find when, where or how frequently an item appears, or to automate celebrity tagging in their huge digital asset libraries.
-It can also provide a heightened level of comfort for consumers who would prefer to have a computer analyze their photos rather than a human worker.

 According to Neal Munson, one of Codazen’s data scientists: